 “It is easy to take what you have for granted and be chronically dissatisfied.
 Focusing on what blessings you have can transform your mind and your life.” – The Meditation Bible by Madonna Gauding

 After thumbing through this book, I have decided that working with it chronologically is not the way the universe works.
 We live in a chaotic world where, at any given moment, things change.
-Sometimes, our world is flipped upside down, and sometimes they change for the better.
+Sometimes, our world is flipped upside down, and sometimes the change is for the better.
 We just roll with the punches and continue to forge ahead.

 By contemplating my life, I am able to decide which meditation might better suit my current experiences and focus on the here and now.
 Today, I choose a meditation from the Living Mindfully section called Glass Half-Full.
 In this meditation, I needed to create a list to help increase awareness in the blessings that I do have in my life.